Is an employee entitled to stress leave?

 The Health and Safety in Employment Act places a positive obligation on employers to put systems in place to monitor the work environment and take all practicable steps to ensure that all hazards, including stress, do not cause employees physical or mental harm.
 Therefore open communication with your employer is essential.

 An employer may choose to provide stress leave (as part of, or in addition to sick leave) to address an employee's experience of stress and to reduce potential hazards and/or injuries to an employee or their colleagues that may arise from stress.
 Specific entitlements are, however, a negotiable matter between the employer and the employee.
+This includes the length of leave, and whether this leave will be paid or unpaid.

 Click here for more information on dealing with stress in the workplace.